Charles Panici: FBI investigation

 In March 1992, two weeks after the death of his wife, Panici was indicted along with Gliottoni and Marshall on federal charges of racketeering, extortion and bribery.
 He was also charged separately with witness tampering for directing a witness to lie to investigators.
 The indictment charged that the group extorted more than $700,000 from businesses in return for city contracts.
 Panici stepped down from his post as township Republican committeeman after the indictment.

 LoBue and Prisco each pleaded guilty to lesser crimes and agreed to testify against the others.
-LoBue would tell a federal jury that nearly every major city contractor paid kickbacks to city council members.
-He claimed that Panici was responsible for orchestrating the schemes.
+LoBue would tell a federal jury that nearly every major city contractor paid kickbacks to city council members and other public officials.
 LoBue testified that Panici decided how much bribe money would be required to secure each contract, and who would receive the payoffs.
 One of these schemes involved monthly payments from Tocco to LoBue and Panici.
 Prisco and lifelong Panici friend Ralph Galderio, a former city employee, also testified that Panici was involved in bribery and received significantly reduced sentences in return for their testimony.
 Panici was accused of personally taking nearly $260,000 in bribes during his 16 years as mayor.

 Panici, Gliottoni and Marshall were convicted in 1993 on all charges.
 Panici was sentenced to 10 years in prison, Gliottoni to five years, six months and Marshall to four years.
 Over the next several years, other Panici allies would also head to prison.
 Bloom Township Supervisor Robert Grossi was sentenced to four years in prison in 1996 for misusing township funds, and former Chicago Heights Deputy Police Chief Sam Mangialardi would get a 10½ year sentence for his 1995 conviction on charges that he accepted $10,000 monthly payments to protect the city's top drug dealer.
 Panici was not involved in either case.